HanoverStatsLabs/resources/labs/Lab1Instructions.md

 ### Scientific Notation

 To specify a large number such as 3.2 million, we generally use scientific notation.
 The multiplier goes first, then an `e` to separate the multipler from the exponent, then the actual exponent (desired power of 10).
-For example, since 2 million is $3.2 \times 10^6$, we need `3.2e6` to express the idea of 3.2 million.
+For example, since 3.2 million is $3.2 \times 10^6$, we need `3.2e6` to express the idea of 3.2 million.

-Scientific notation is also helpful for indicating small values, such as 0.007 (7 thousands), using negative exponents:  `7e-3`.
+Scientific notation is also helpful for indicating small values, such as 0.007 (7 thousandths), using negative exponents:  `7e-3`.
 Try these for yourself in the console.

 ### Variable Assignments